 Just like any Centurion Lounge, there a handful of ways to get into this new Denver location.

-The personal Platinum card comes with a $550 annual fee, but getting into these lounges is just the tip of the iceberg of benefits in the Amex Platinum Card, including $200 in annual credits for airline fees and Uber, a $100 credit for Global Entry or TSA PreCheck, and more.
-Just this month, American Express added $30 monthly credits for PayPal through June 2021.
+The personal Platinum card comes with a $695 annual fee (see rates & fees), but getting into these lounges is just the tip of the iceberg of benefits in the Amex Platinum Card, including $200 in annual credits for airline fees and Uber, a $100 credit for Global Entry or TSA PreCheck, and more.

 Amex has tightened up on when you can get into Centurion lounges to combat crowding.
 As of March 2019, you can only get into a Centurion Lounge within three hours of your originally scheduled flight departure.
 Luckily, this policy doesn’t apply if you’re at the airport during a layover.

 And you can no longer get into the lounge upon arrival – only departing flights will qualify for a visit.